Economy of Peru: Fishing and aquaculture

+Industry

 Peru's natural resources are copper, silver, gold, timber, fish, iron ore, coal, phosphate, potash, and natural gas.

-Extraction
+Mining

 Natural gas separation plant of the Camisea Gas Project in La Convención Province, Cuzco.

 Mining is a major pillar of the Peruvian economy.
 In 2019, the country was the 2nd largest world producer of copper and silver, 8th largest world producer of gold, 3rd largest world producer of lead, 2nd largest world producer of zinc, 4th largest world producer of tin, 5th largest world producer of boron and 4th largest world producer of molybdenum.
 The country was once the world's largest producer of silver and was also one of the five largest gold producers in the world.

 Illegal mining remains a significant problem in Peru with its associated deforestation, pollution, prostitution, poor working conditions and criminality.